 A student who is the subject of:

-- an investigation of circumstances, which may prevent him/her from being offered or from continuing on a placement; or
+- an investigation of circumstances, which may prevent them from being offered or from continuing on a placement; or

 - a serious complaint that the student is Unfit to Practise; or